prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // Deposit fee in case of type "MELT".
       melt_fee: Amount;

-      // Session hash for the melt operation.
+      // Commitment from the melt operation.
-      session_hash: HashCode;
+      rc: TALER_RefreshCommitmentP;

       // Hash of the bank account from where we received the funds.
       h_wire: HashCode;